semihtoy/ProfilePhoto/README.md

 ## Information

 I have this error in application and some image doesnt display.
-This error are from server Console output "NSLocalizedDescription=Could not connect to the server."
+This error are from server.
+Console output "NSLocalizedDescription=Could not connect to the server."